 - Large and small Screwdrivers

 - Allen Keys

-The Crescent CTK170CMP2 marine tool kit shown above is the 170 piece kit.
+The Crescent CTK170CMP2 marine tool kit shown above is the 170-piece kit.
 It’s the same one I use for my boat and jetski.
-With so many tools vacuum molded into a rattle free design, you will be able to tackle any emergency.
+With so many tools vacuum molded into a rattle-free design, you will be able to tackle any emergency.

 I like to spray the whole toolkit with Lanox spray to give the metal pieces some rust protection.
 Any good quality lubrication spray will do the job.

-This is all dependant on the size of your boat.
+This is all dependent on the size of your boat.
 If you have a 12-foot runabout then your storage options are going to be limited.
 On the other hand, if you have a 22-foot cabin cruiser then you have all the room in the world.

 Duty of Care

-As a boat operator, you have a duty of care for yourself, your passengers and other boat owners around you.
+As a boat operator, you have a duty of care for yourself, your passengers, and other boat owners around you.
 I always like to tell someone where we are going just in case we break down or get caught in a storm.
 Many people have been rescued just because someone on shore knew where they were out in the sea.

 I never drink alcohol while driving the boat.
 It’s just like being responsible on the road as well as on the water.
 Sure my friend can drink all they want but I’m in charge of their safety so I’m the designated driver or captain.